 As for our objective to increase seed stock, we were able to increase and share seed stock though with many plots failing to reach harvest due to weed competition, and with the amount of seed required for the lab analyses (approximately six pounds per variety), not all varieties yielded 20 additional pounds of seed stock for farmers.

-Final conclusions are forthcoming with the final data assessments, and will be incorporated into the Heritage Grain Handbook.
+Final conclusions and final data assessments are incorporated into the Heritage Grain Guidebook.
 Preliminary conclusions suggest that the top 5 varieties above are most adaptive and resilient in the field, best yielding, and best performing against weeds and pests.
 The highest-ranking grain for the bakers who provided feedback was emmer for the flavor and the sourdough bread performance, and professional bakers showed an additional interest in Khorasan, rye, and durum as localized products, along with interest in local Sonoran White and Turkey Red wheats, though those varieties are available in the greater Western region at a price that would likely be more competitive from larger regionalized growers than smaller local growers.
 Through casual survey with professional bakers who were milling their grains, the price point for local grains was $2 per pound for clean whole grains.
 The enterprise budget analyses will help determine the feasibility of the market.

 Help connect farmers and growers to local chefs, cooks, bakers, and brewers interested in incorporating heritage and ancient grains into the local food economy.